osmandapp/web/main/docs/user/plugins/mapillary.md

 ## Map Context Menu

-You can also view nearby Mapillary photos (40 m radius) in the [Map Context menu](../map/map-context-menu.md#online-photos) of a selected point on the map.
+You can also view nearby Mapillary photos (40 m radius) in the [map context menu](../map/map-context-menu.md#online-photos) of a selected point on the map.

 <Tabs groupId="operating-systems">